webix-hub/docs/data/datatree/dnd_support.md

 The 'source-target' mode
 -----------------------------
-When you have several trees on the page, you may want to set specific tree(s) as the source of dnd (to drag items from) and specific tree(s) as the target of dnd (to drag items to).
+When you have several trees on the page, you may want to set specific tree(s) as the source of drag-n-drop (to drag items from) and specific tree(s) as the target of drag-n-drop  (to drag items to).

-- To set a tree as the dnd source (the user can drag items from the tree but can't drag to it), you should set the api/link/ui.tree_drag_config.md parameter to *source*.
+- To set a tree as the drag-n-drop  source (the user can drag items from the tree but can't drag to it), you should set the api/link/ui.tree_drag_config.md parameter to *source*.
-- To set a tree as the dnd target (the user can drag items to the tree but can't drag from it), you should set the <br> api/link/ui.tree_drag_config.md parameter to *target*.
+- To set a tree as the drag-n-drop  target (the user can drag items to the tree but can't drag from it), you should set the <br> api/link/ui.tree_drag_config.md parameter to *target*.

 {{snippet
 Using the 'source-target' mode